 Those “territorial and political rearrangements” were implemented in the Baltic states in June 1940 – when Latvia, Lithuania, and Estonia lost their freedom and independence and were annexed by the USSR.

-As a result, hundreds of thousands of people had to leave their homes, killed or deported to Siberia, and Lithuanians, Latvians and Estonians no longer were the masters of their own land – every decision they made was totally controlled by Moscow.
+As a result, hundreds of thousands of people had to leave their homes, killed or deported to Siberia, and Lithuanians, Latvians, and Estonians no longer were the masters of their own land – every decision they made was totally controlled by Moscow.

-The Soviet Union denied the existence of the secret protocols of the pact between Stalin and Hitler, even though they were widely published by western scholars after the end the war.
+The Soviet Union denied the existence of the secret protocols of the pact between Stalin and Hitler, even though they were widely published by western scholars after the end of the war.
 The Soviets insisted that the Baltic States voluntarily joined the Soviet Union.

 The Baltic Way was organized by the national movements of each of the Baltic States: the Popular Front of Estonia Rahvarinne, the National Front of Latvia – Tautas Fronte, and the Lithuanian Reform Movement Sąjūdis.